tafskid/tafskid/README.md

 - 👋 Hi, I’m @tafskid
 - 👀 I’m interested in data engineering
-- 🌱 I’m currently learning machine learning development ops
+- 🌱 I’m currently learning backend engineering
 - 💞️ I’m looking to collaborate on data and machine learning projects
 - 📫 you can reach me at rasheed.akindele@perchwell.com